 So, a cup of tomato juice can contain up to 653mg of sodium, while a cup of canned tomato sauce around 1284mg.

-Alternative: The best option is to use a homemade pasta sauce with organic tomatoes, spices, and fresh herbs.
+Alternative: The best option is to use homemade pasta sauce with organic tomatoes, spices, and fresh herbs.
 Or, you can choose low-sodium tomato products.

 Excessive drinking, especially repeated drinking, can increase blood pressure levels up to dangerous levels and cause long-term problems.
 On the other hand, drinking more than three drinks per sitting can lead to temporary spikes in blood pressure.